NEONScience/neon-data-institute-2016/_posts/institute-materials/day4_thursday/2016-06-20-data-fusion.md

                          south.ndvi.df$NDVI,
                          alternative = "greater")

-## Veg Height

-Run the same analysis but use veg height!
-Once again we are repeating code.
-This would make for a nice function!
-If it's a set of functions, we can change the methods in ONE PLACE and then re run the code!

 <div id="challenge" markdown="1">
-## Challenge Activity
+## Challenge Activity: Vegetation Height

 Your turn!
 Using the technique that we used above, run the same analysis but this time, use **tree height** instead of NDVI as the variable of interest.
 Create a boxplot of treeheight compared to aspect.
 Then run a t-test.
-Are the two variables related?
+Are NDVI and tree height related?
+Why might this be?

 </div>

 ![ ]({{ site.baseurl }}/images/rfigs/institute-materials/day4_thursday/data-fusion/veght-aspect-compare-1.png)

+    ##
+    ## 	Welch Two Sample t-test
+    ##
+    ## data:  north.veght.df$veght and south.veght.df$veght
+    ## t = 5.8322, df = 33766, p-value = 2.759e-09
+    ## alternative hypothesis: true difference in means is greater than 0
+    ## 95 percent confidence interval:
+    ##  0.03748161        Inf
+    ## sample estimates:
+    ##  mean of x  mean of y
+    ## 0.05220541 0.00000000

+Notice, once again we are repeating code.
+This would make for a nice function!
+If it's a set of functions, we could have changed the methods in **one place** from NDVI to tree height and then simply re-run the code for the challenge!